Building an AI-Powered Diet Tool

 - Dec 9, 2025

 I realized that I had accumulated a vast amount of knowledge in which substitutions work.
 For example, I can tell you when to use almond flour versus lentil flour as a substitute for wheat flour.
-I also know that coconut sugar and date sugar both have a very low glycemic index, but date sugar is best in baked goods and coconut sugar is good when you need the sugar to dissolve in a liquid or sauce.
 I’ve built these substitution rules over years of trial and error.

 Why This Project?